 Conversely, let’s look at it from the perspective of the different minerals present in hot springs, and how they help our health:

-- Magnesium: aids with clear complexion, and healthy looking skin
+- Magnesium: aids with a clear complexion, and healthy-looking skin

 - Potassium: eliminates toxins and promotes healthy skin

 - Sodium: decreases inflammation in swollen joints, and can help the lymphatic system

 - Sulphur: helps with respiratory problems and skin inflammations